Skip to content

 Supporting Documentation

-Supporting documentation must accompany the appeal.
+Supporting documentation must accompany an appeal.
 Two pieces of documentation are required, except in cases of personal illness.
 Documentation must be:

-• Written in English or submitted with official translation
+• Written in English or submitted with translation

-• Written on official letterhead or stationary (when possible)
+• Written on official letterhead or stationery (when possible)

 • Confirm the reason for missing the exam

-• Be signed by the appropriate person in an official capacity
+• Signed by the appropriate person in an official capacity

-Medical documentation should meet the requirements above and must be in the form of a letter and based on an exam or consultation within close proximity (2-5 days) of the missed exam.
-When applicable, the signed letter should include a description of the illness, specific dates or range of dates of the illness, and physical and functional limitations of the illness that prevented taking the exam as scheduled.
+Medical documentation should meet the requirements above and must be in the form of a letter and based on an exam or consultation within proximity (2-5 days) of the missed final exam.
+When applicable, the signed letter should include a description of the illness, specific dates, or range of dates of the illness, and physical and/or functional limitations of the illness that prevented taking the exam as scheduled.
 Documentation written on prescription pads will not be accepted.

-Students can submit their Make Up appeal, including submission of documentation, through Online Services:
+Students can submit their make-up final exam appeal, including submission of documentation, by following the process below:

-• Login to MyDCE and select “Visit Online Services” from your dashboard
+• Login to MyDCE and select “My Courses” from your dashboard.

 If you have trouble submitting your appeal or have questions that are not answered on this page, please contact the appeals staff in Academic Services at appeals@extension.harvard.edu for additional assistance.

-Appeals staff and committee will start to process and review Make Up appeals after the withdrawal deadline of each term and will review appeals on a rolling basis once the review period starts.
-Unfortunately, the appeal committee cannot guarantee appeal review and decision prior to the originally scheduled Final Exam.
+Appeals staff and the Committee will begin reviewing make-up final exam appeals on a rolling basis after the withdrawal deadline each term Unfortunately, the Committee cannot guarantee appeal review and decision prior to the originally scheduled final exam.

 Absences for Religious Reasons